 - Mr Lim Joo Boon, Chairman;

-- Mr Ching Wei Hong, Member;
+- Mr Ching Wei Hong, Member2

-- · Ms Judy Lee, Member; and
+- Mr Loh Shai Weng, Member; and

 - Mr Tan Wah Yeow, Member.

-None of the AC members is or has been a partner or director of the incumbent external auditors, member firms of PricewaterhouseCoopers International Limited ("PwCIL") within the previous two years, nor does any of the AC members have any financial interest in PwCIL.
+None of the AC members is a partner or director of the incumbent external auditors. member firms of PricewaterhouseCoopers International Limited ("PwCIL"), within the previous two years, nor does any of the AC members have any financial interest in PwCIL.